Frankfurter Wachensturm: Aftermath

 After the failed attack, at least eight of those involved, Gustav Körner, George Bunsen, Gustav Bunsen, Henry Abend, Theodore Engleman, Georg Neuhoff, Ferdinand Lindheimer, and Adolph Berchelman fled to Belleville, Illinois.
 Gustav Körner was later Lieutenant Governor of Illinois.
 Gustav Bunsen died serving Sam Houston in Texas, George Bunsen became superintendent of schools in St. Clair County, Illinois, and Lindheimer eventually settled in New Braunfels, Texas and started the New Braunfelser Zeitung.
 He is most known for his discoveries of plant specimens, thus giving him the name “Father of Texas Botany”.

-This group of 1830s revolutionaries, thus called in German the Dreißiger, were predecessors of the "Forty-Eighters", who had to emigrate following the 1848 revolutions.
+This group of 1830s revolutionaries, called in German the Dreißiger, were predecessors of the "Forty-Eighters", who had to emigrate following the 1848 revolutions.